andrew867/LuxPower-Advanced/README.md

 Please don't rush to install HA updates, we have issues from time to time when HA changes an item and it breaks this!
 Give it a few days as I try and keep my dev platform on the bleeding edge but like you my production system I want working 24/7

-IF YOU USE THE OLD CONFIGURATION.YAML BE WARNED!
-This is a MAJOR CHANGE and you need to delete all of the old sensors / customisation / configuration.yaml and start again.
-Yes, it's a pain but this is SO much better!

 If you do any fixes, improvements etc, please let me know so I can bring them into this.
 Please keep in touch at guybw@hotmail.com I would like to know how you get on and if this works for you!